0xcyberninja-git/Govt.-Jobs-Portal/README.md

 Installation
 To run the project locally:

-Clone the repository:git clone https://github.com/0xcyberninja-git/Govt.-Job-Portal.git
+Clone the repository: git clone https://github.com/0xcyberninja-git/Govt.-Job-Portal.git

-Navigate to the project folder:cd govt-job-portal
+Navigate to the project folder: cd govt-jobs-portal

 Open index.html in a browser or use a local server (e.g., with npx serve or VS Code Live Server).